Your Cart is empty

 In the run up to this festival, talk was that it was gonna be the Quebec equivalent of Woodstock.
 But then there was nothing exceptional in that, pretty much every festival for a year after Woodstock painted itself in that way, understandably enough.
 Organized by Productions Woods, brothers Filiatrault Lahaie and Claude Lahaie and Ziggy Wiseman it was held between Fri Jul 31, 1970 - Sun Aug 02, 1970 it was an absolute stone cold disaster.

 From the outset, the Ministry of Justice of Quebec assured that the Sûreté du Québec would not intervene on the site of the festival for drug issues.
-Ok, that was cool. /no point in busting kids for a spliff and downing the vibe.
+Ok, that was cool.
+No point in busting kids for a spliff and downing the vibe.
 However, the authorities reserved the right to do so outside the site, so as long as you used up your stash before splitting, it was still cool.
-This decision was strongly criticized by the media and the population of the region, who doubtless feared thousands of kids off their box roaming around the streets.
+This decision was strongly criticized by the media and the population of the region, who doubtless feared thousands of kids out of their box roaming around the streets.
 However, the ministry went ahead and authorized the consumption of illicit drugs on the festival site.

 As the gig approached bad vibes were in the air, some felt the organisers were rip off merchants who were merely exploiting the Woodstock love and peace groove for serious bucks.
 Well, they wouldn’t have been the first nor the last.
 It didn’t help these developing trust issues that they were reluctant to release the line-up for the festival.
 A prevention committee was formed to try and put kids off from attending.